mjdemars/RichARCH/README.md

 # RichARCH
-Creating a Rich experience in Arch.
+Creating a Rich experience to Arch.

 RichARCH is designed to be a Simple Quick Pure path to Arch Linux with kickstart like automation features.